 Joint stress can cause pain that limits our ability to exercise.
 It can also lead to injury.
 If the injury is bad enough, it can be extremely difficult to exercise at all.
 In such a situation, it will be impossible for you to reach your fitness goals in the short term.

-Some of the best leg workouts for women are those that work the various areas of the leg in sequence, targeting and shaping all of the muscle groups and promoting calorie burn.
+Some of the best leg workouts for women are those that work the various areas of the leg in sequence.
+Such exercises will target and shape all of the muscle groups and promote calorie burn.
 This type of workout can, however, take time.

 Walking, running, using a StairMaster and biking or spinning are all good leg workouts for women because they benefit the entire leg, with the one movement working all of the muscle groups.